ionelmc/django-redisboard/CONTRIBUTING.rst

 Documentation improvements
 ==========================

-django-redisboard could always use more documentation, whether as part of the official django-redisboard docs, in docstrings, or even on the web in blog posts, articles, and such.
+Redisboard could always use more documentation, whether as part of the official Redisboard docs, in docstrings, or even on the web in blog posts, articles, and such.

 Feature requests and feedback